 Hornets are passive creatures when away from their nests, but they have a reputation for being aggressive towards humans.
 The fact of the matter is that hornets are only aggressive when disturbed or feel like their colony is being threatened.
-For this reason, it’s best practice to hire an exterminator to properly perform hornet nest removal around your Rhode Island home.
+For this reason, it’s best practice to hire a local Rhode Island pest control exterminator to properly perform hornet nest removal around your Rhode Island home.
 At Fox, we want to help you get rid of hornets so you can feel safe and comfortable in your own yard.

 You might already know for sure that you have a hornet problem.
 But here are a couple of the most common signs of a hornet infestation in Rhode Island.

 You might see one flying around the house, yard, or garden.

 These are always physical nests built above the ground, usually in trees or on soffits.
 They can range in size from a golf ball to a basketball.
 Leave hornet nest removal in Rhode Island to the professionals!